CrivelliLab/Template-Repo/README.md

 ## Where to save project deliverables
 During your time at the lab, depending on your program, you will be required to write presentations and papers for deliverables.
-We want to be able to show the next years interns your amazing work, and have something to reference when working on their own projects.
+We want to be able to show the next years interns your amazing work, and have something for them to reference when working on their own projects.

 We have created shared folders on Google Drive where you will be able to save copies